tellor-io/dataSpecs/README.md

 # Tellor Data Specifications

-This repository contains the query specifications for interacting with the TellorX oracle.
+This repository contains the query specifications for interacting with the Tellor oracle.

 A Query specifies how to pose a question to the TellorX oracle, instructions for reporters on how to respond, including the format of the response, and any special dispute considerations.